Lasyanga/Student-Portal/README.md

 # Student-Portal

 The Student Portal was one of the school group projects that I worked with.
 It was one of the requirements in my program (subject).
-I was aimed at helping students interact or stay in touch with the university's activities in their comfort zone.
+This was aimed at helping students interact or stay in touch with the university's activities in their comfort zone.

 ## Features